-The Division of Maternal-Fetal Medicine cares for patients with pregnancies at increased risk of adverse outcome.
-After being identified as appropriate candidates by their referring physicians, both private and service patients are accepted onto the High-Risk Obstetrics service at any time during their gestation.
+The Division of Maternal-Fetal Medicine cares for patients with pregnancies at increased risk of adverse outcomes.
+After being identified as appropriate candidates by their referring physicians, both private and continuity clinic patients are accepted onto the High-Risk Obstetrics service at any time during their gestation.
 Each second-year resident spends two months on this service at The Mount Sinai Hospital, and each third-year resident spends two months on this service at Elmhurst Hospital Center.

-Weekly high-risk and gestational diabetes clinics are staffed by the residents under the direction of the Maternal-Fetal Medicine fellows and faculty.
-Other activities performed on the High-Risk Obstetrics service include Level II ultrasound examinations and invasive fetal diagnostic and therapeutic procedures.
+Twice weekly high-risk clinics are staffed by the residents under the direction of the Maternal-Fetal Medicine fellows and faculty.
+Other activities performed on the High-Risk Obstetrics service include ultrasound examinations and invasive fetal diagnostic and therapeutic procedures.
 Depending upon the nature of the procedure, the resident on service performs, observes, or assists in these activities.
-Postpartum high-risk patients are followed in a special clinic to ensure further continuity of care for those requiring ongoing medical services.
+Postpartum high-risk patients are followed in a continuity clinic to ensure further continuity of care for those requiring ongoing medical services.